Dantsz/Doodling/README.md

 # Doodling

-Web-app for quikly producing and sharing doodles
+Web-app for quickly producing and sharing doodles